zstoebs/Daily-Coding-Problem/README.md

 find the maximum path sum between two nodes.
 The path must go through at least one node, and does not need to go through the root.

+- 8/14/19: Given a number represented by a list of digits, find the next greater permutation of a number, in terms of lexicographic ordering.
+If there is not greater permutation possible, return the permutation with the lowest value/ordering.